 Devils Lake Recreation Area

 Oregon State Park Campgrounds are elite.
-Whenever I am traveling in Oregon I love staying in their campgrounds because they are so well taken care of and have so many nice facilities.
+Whenever you’re traveling in Oregon you’ll love staying in their campgrounds because they are so well taken care of and have so many nice facilities.
 Some of the facilities included heated bathrooms, showers, and a sink for washing dishes.
-Devils Lake Recreation Area was no exception.
-Devils Lake had a large lake you could walk around and a boat ramp.
-While I was visiting they were experiencing a hydrologic event and needed to close different sites for flooding but kept open the sites that were in good shape.

 One of my favorite aquariums to date is the Oregon Coast Aquarium.
 This beautifully crafted aquarium combines indoor and outdoor exhibits to share the full story of coast life.
-Providing visitors an up close view of estuaries, an immersive experience with open ocean, and live enrichment for their animals makes this aquarium a true educational facility.
+Providing visitors an up-close view of estuaries, an immersive experience with the open ocean, and live enrichment for their animals makes this aquarium a true educational facility.

 I spent about an hour there and saw every exhibit.
 It was somewhat rushed but still worthy of a stop!
 If you do go to this aquarium be aware that you will need to go outside to see some of the exhibits and should dress according to the weather!